Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - AWS Professional Services
 - AWS Technical Account Manager

 **Explanation:**
-"AWS Professional Services" is correct.
+AWS Professional Services is correct.
 It provides paid consulting for cloud adoption.
-"Concierge Support" is incorrect; it is for billing support.
+Concierge Support is incorrect; it is for billing support.
-"AWS Enterprise Support" is incorrect; it is for technical support.
+AWS Enterprise Support is incorrect; it is for technical support.
-"AWS Technical Account Manager" is incorrect; TAMs provide ongoing guidance, not paid engagements.
+AWS Technical Account Manager is incorrect; TAMs provide ongoing guidance, not paid engagements.

 ---